Above: Our community land in northern New Mexico

 - Anarchy: Rules and rulers lead to the very state that we find ourselves in.
 We also must not rule our own children.
 In this light, it is paramount that our children are not subjected to the torture of "school."
 They must be free to do whatever they want as well.

-*Humans cannot digest cellulose, so while they can seasonally rely on nuts, seeds, fruits and heavily processed roots/hearts in some bioregions, in the majority of areas throughout the year, animal fat must provide the bulk of the diet as measured by calories.
+*Humans cannot efficiently digest cellulose, so while they can seasonally rely on nuts, seeds, fruits and heavily processed roots/hearts in some bioregions, in the majority of non-tropical areas throughout the year, animal fat must provide the bulk of the diet as measured by calories.
 The enlargement of the human brain was almost certainly due to early humans transitioning to a meat-based diet -- which required predatory intelligence to outwit prey, make weapons to kill them, and knives to butcher them.

 We do not live in the world of our ancestors, who roamed at will, thriving on big game, free of fences, religious bigots and regulations.
 If we were to try to replicate a stone-age existence in this day and age, the endeavor would be doomed to failure -- we must now deal with artificial regulations, scarcity of resources, and the requirement to travel often vast distances.